This is what you have been waiting for harvesting asparagus time!

 You need to cut the spears before the tips start to open up to form asparagus ferns.
 When the tips open up a substance called Lignin is produced which makes the bottom part of the stalk tougher.
 This is the plants way of preparing the stalks to bear the weight of the ferns.
 You want to cut the spears before they reach this stage.

-You will get to learn how tall your spears get before they start to open up but often when its warm it will be a case of cutting all the asparagus spears that have come up that day.
+You will get to learn how tall your spears get before they start to open up but often when its warm it will be a case of chekcing and cutting asparagus spears every day.
 A typical height might be 6-9 inches.

 From early May you will need to harvest aparagus every other day and then as it gets warmer every day.
 A spear can grow 15cm or 6" in a day when the weather is right!

 Get your freshly cut asparagus into the cool as soon as possible.
 It will stay fresher and keep better the sooner you get it into the refridgerator.
 Once in the fridge it will keep well but as expected the sooner you eat it the better.

 Of course you can keep it in the fridge, give some to your friends or freeze it.